Nozbe/NoOffice.org/about.md

 ### [Polish version](/pl/)

-The Polish version is translated internally by Nozbe Team, with Kasia as translator and Magda as editor.
+The Polish version is translated internally by Nozbe Team, with Katarzyna Cwynar as translator and Magda as editor.

 ### [Spanish version](/es/)

-The Spanish version is translated internally by Nozbe Team, with Maria as translator and [Dominika Musioł](https://github.com/dmusiol) as editor.
+The Spanish version is translated internally by Nozbe Team, with María Sampedro as translator and [Dominika Musioł](https://github.com/dmusiol) as editor.

 ### [Japanese version](/jp/)

-The Japanese version is translated internally by Nozbe Team, with Keisuke as translator and [Magda Ambrożak](https://github.com/xtinax) as editor.
+The Japanese version is translated internally by Nozbe Team, with Keisuke Hayashi as translator and [Martyna Ambrożak](https://github.com/xtinax) as editor.

 ## Technical stuff